daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 Unknown unknowns.
 Two approaches could address elicitation  of ‘over-the-horizon’ knowledge.
 First, creative RE, which is already established [55], needs to be integrated with social media, so that collaborative creative RE is empowered.
 This could involve designing socio- technical elicitation systems, as e-communities, communities of practice with global distributions for the increasing number of Internet applications.
 Secondly, the use of analogies and examples, and also counter examples, can challenge the boundaries of the possible to develop new design ideas.

- Known unknowns imply the need for exploration of the problem and solution spaces; (e.g.) using a combination of obstacle anaylsis and prototyping.
+ Known unknowns imply the need for exploration of the problem and solution spaces; (e.g.) using a combination of obstacle analysis and prototyping.